Topeka, Kansas, and Austin, Texas

 With The Thingies' single, Sonobeat shifts lacquer mastering and vinyl pressing from Houston Records to Sidney J. Wakefield & Company's high-end manufacturing plant in Phoenix, Arizona.
 The move is designed to improve the reproduction quality of Sonobeat's stereo 45s.

-From Sonobeat co-founder Bill Josey Sr.'s extensive 1976 interview with Doug Hanners, quoted in Ricky Stein's Sonobeat Records: Pioneering the Austin Sound in the '60s (2014)
+From Sonobeat co-founder Bill Josey Sr.'s extensive 1976 interview with Doug Hanners for his Not Fade Away fanzine article about Sonobeat, quoted in Ricky Stein's Sonobeat Records: Pioneering the Austin Sound in the '60s (2014)

 The Thingies – perhaps by design – is shrouded in mystery.
 Is the band from Florida or Kansas?
 Does the band move on from Austin to San Francisco or does it break up before leaving Austin?
 Are the lyrics "love sadly dying" in Mass Confusion references to LSD?
 Wherever the band comes from, The Thingies makes quite an impression on the Austin music scene during barely a six month period, playing gig after gig at Austin's legendary Vulcan Gas Company, the Matchbox, and other local night spots alongside Johnny Winter, the 13th Floor Elevators, The Conqueroo, and most every other leading Central Texas prog and psychedelic rock band.
 The Thingies even performs at the Afro Club, traditionally a blues, jazz, and R&B venue in east Austin.
 In actuality, the group is from Topeka, Kansas (except for Phil Weaver, who is from Waco, Texas), has played in Florida, and does break up in Austin, never making it to California.
 The break up occurs just before the band's Sonobeat single is released in spring '68, which is the reason the remaining Thingies tracks are never completed.